-- (2) A conspiracy is a kind of criminal partnership.
-For you to find any one of the defendants guilty of the conspiracy charge, the government must prove each and every one of the following elements beyond a reasonable doubt: - (A) First, that two or more persons conspired, or agreed, to commit the crime of \\\\\\. - (B) Second, that the defendant knowingly and voluntarily joined the conspiracy. - (C) And third, that a member of the conspiracy did one of the overt acts described in the indictment for the purpose of advancing or helping the conspiracy. - (3) You must be convinced that the government has proved all of these elements beyond a reasonable doubt in order to find any one of these defendants guilty of the conspiracy charge.
+- (1) Count \\\\ of the indictment accuses the defendants of a conspiracy to commit the crime of [insert substantive crime] in violation of federal law.
+It is a crime for two or more persons to conspire, or agree, to commit a criminal act, even if they never actually achieve their goal. - (2) A conspiracy is a kind of criminal partnership.
+For you to find any one of the defendants guilty of the conspiracy charge, the government must prove each and every one of the following elements beyond a reasonable doubt: - (A) First, that two or more persons conspired, or agreed, to commit the crime of [insert substantive crime]. - (B) Second, that the defendant knew of the conspiracy and its [objects] [aims] [goals]. - (C) Third, that the defendant joined the conspiracy with the intent that at least one of conspirators engage in conduct that satisfies the elements of [insert substantive crime]. - (D) And fourth, that a member of the conspiracy did one of the overt acts described in the indictment for the purpose of advancing or helping the conspiracy.